 The health risk to immunodepressed students is determined by their personal physician.
 The health risk to others in the school District environment from the presence of a student with a communicable disease is determined on a case-by-case basis by the student's personal physician, a physician chosen by the school District or public health officials.

-A student shall notify the superintendent or the school nurse when the student learns the student has a communicable disease.
+A student’s parent or guardian shall notify the superintendent or the school nurse when the student learns the student has a communicable disease.
 It shall be the responsibility of the superintendent, when the superintendent or school nurse, upon investigation, has knowledge that a reportable communicable disease is present, to notify the Iowa Department of Public Health.
 Health data of a student is confidential and it shall not be disclosed to third parties, except in cases of reportable communicable diseases.

 It is the responsibility of the superintendent, in conjunction with the school nurse, to develop administrative regulations stating the procedures for dealing with students with a communicable disease.